 Boustead Consulting & Associates completed a life-cycle analysis of three popular types of bags and found that single-use plastic bags used less total energy and resources to manufacture.

 |Impact Summary of Various Bag Types|

 Alternatives to single-use plastic bags will cost businesses more, potentially causing them to increase costs to consumers and losing sales as a result.

 Although single-use plastic bag alternatives have their inefficiencies, the alternative options outweigh the long-term implications that single-use plastic bags have on the environment.

 With the growing momentum of plastic bag bans, preparing to make the switch sooner rather than later will put your business at an advantage if your area becomes affected.

 There are several effective alternative options to replace single-use plastic bags that are accepted under local bans and regulations.

-EBP stocks a wide variety of products to support your operation.
+If you're located in the United States, Puerto Rico, or the Caribbean, EBP and other Imperial Dade locations stock a wide variety of products to support your transition to plastic bag alternatives.
 Find the best alternatives to single-use plastic bags for your business.